joannakl/ossd/activities/blog_slack_wiki_git.markdown

 layout: activity
 ---

-# Blog/Slack/Wiki/GitHub/Wikipedia/OpenStreetMap Activity
+# Blog/Ed/Wiki/GitHub/Wikipedia/OpenStreetMap Activity

 ## Introduction

  Professional and open source software development makes use of many different communication channels, each with its own strengths and purpose.
- We will be making use of several such communication channels (blogs, Slack, course wiki, GitHub organization) in this class and many of you will find yourselves also using others (IRC/Gitter/Docker/etc.) as they apply to your selected projects.
+ We will be making use of several such communication channels (blogs, Ed discussion forum, course wiki, GitHub organization) in this class and many of you will find yourselves also using others (IRC/Gitter/Discord/etc.) as they apply to your selected projects.

  You will also be contributing to projects hosted on several sites: GtiHub, Wikipedia, OpenStreetMap  and others as they apply to your selected projects.

  The start of the semester is a good time to get organized and setup access to some of these platforms.
+It is also the time to share the information about your usernames and accounts with the rest of the class, since we will be keeping an eye on your activities.

 ## GitHub

  The course organization is hosted on GitHub.
 It is also likely that you will pick a project that hosts its repositories on GitHub.
 (It is possible that you will work on a project that uses a different hosting site.
-In such a case, you will need to setup an account there as well.)
+In such a case, you will need to setup an account there as well, eventually.)

+After you complete this task, share your GitHub username with the instructors by completing the survey form shared on the course website.

  **Tasks**